Tanzu-Solutions-Engineering/tas-bosh-workshop-for-ops/lab_03_shutdown-cloud-controller.md

 09901e52-1eb6-4f18-ac69-e56f4d04eb9e-05ee8942-b1dd-411d-b21e-e58864721187
 ```

-13. Now that you will the GUID, you can run the following command to identify details around the application and where its running.
+13. Now that you have the GUID, you can run the following command to identify details around the application and where its running.

 ```
 cfdot actual-lrp-groups | grep "$PGUIDS" | jq